abdeoliveira/simplecron/README.md

 ## A simple cron job scheduler for sparsely running machines.

-If you have scripts which need run periodically you probably rely on crontab or systemd timers.
-For crontab, if your machine is not running 24/7 which is the case of most notebooks the script may not run on specified time or day.
-Systemd timers are good alternatives but they have a more involving setup.
-Yet, systemd despite ubiquitous is not present on all distros.
+If you have scripts that need to run periodically, you might rely on tools like crontab or systemd timers.
+However, if your machine doesn’t run 24/7 -- as is often the case with laptops -- crontab may miss scheduled tasks if the system is off at the designated time.
+While systemd timers offer a more robust solution, they require a more complex setup and aren’t available on all Linux distributions.

-Simplecron is easy to setup, have minimal depencies (ruby and cronie) and just works.
+Simplecron offers an easy-to-set-up alternative with minimal dependencies (just Ruby and Cronie) and reliably handles periodic tasks.

 # How it works

-Simplecron relies on cronie (crontab) to work as it would be a service.
-Once enabled (see Usage below), crontab will run `simplecron run` every minute and `simplecron` on its turn will take care of your tasks (see Setup below).
+Simplecron leverages Cronie (crontab) to function as a service.
+Once enabled (see Usage below), crontab triggers Simplecron every minute, and Simplecron, in turn, manages your scheduled tasks (see Setup below).
+It’s as simple as that
-Simple(cron) like that :-).

 # Installation